vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - How and where pipelines are defined.
 - How Vector reads pipelines and what the limitations of pipelines are.
-- How we monitor pipelines components.
+- How pipelines are monitored.

 ### Out of scope